 - Repeat too much of what you said in the covering letter.

 - Choose vague examples that could be true of any graduate – instead, emphasise the things that make you stand out.
 For example, many aspiring lawyers will have an interest in debating, so if you do put this as an interest pick out something about it that makes you stand out; highlight if you’ve won any mooting competitions or been president of a debating society.

-- Try to find an example that can be related to each of Baker McKenzie’s desired competencies.
+- Try to find an example that can be related to the competencies needed to be a good solicitor.
 For example, the firm wants to see that you’re able to build relationships with clients.
 Have you had a part-time job or role where you had to provide a service?
 Have you taken part in an extracurricular team activity?
 Talk about your duties in the role, and a bit about what you learned.

 - Show that you’ve done something with your interests.
 A lot of candidates may write that they’re a member of a sports club, but a candidate will only stand out if they can demonstrate that they did something productive with this – such as organising specific tournaments or recruiting good quality members.

 - Include interests that aren’t specifically related to law – the employer wants to see that you’re an interesting all-rounder.

 - Think about the firm’s culture and values and try to show that your activities and interests fit in with these.
 For example, Baker McKenzie have won awards for their social mobility, inclusion and diversity; if you’ve done voluntary work that shows you're also committed to those values, this may give you an edge at the firm.